chrisammon3000/project-portfolio/README.md

 <!-- LICENSE -->
 ## License

-All of these projects are distributed under the MIT License.
+Most of these projects are distributed under the MIT License.
 See the `LICENSE` file in each repo for more information.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->